Marble pear tray bake

 2. Grease and line the baking tin or foil tray.

-3. Cream the sugar and fat together, ideally using an electric hand whisk, until light and fluffy.
+4. Cream the sugar and fat together in a large bowl, ideally using an electric hand whisk, until light and fluffy.

-9. Spoon half of the plain cake mixture into the tin.
+9. Spoon half of the plain cake mixture into the tin on top of the pear (do not spread it across the pear).

-10. Stir-in the cocoa to the remaining cake mixture.
+10. Stir-in the cocoa to the cake mixture remaining in the bowl.

 11. Spoon the chocolate mixture into the baking tin and then swirl the two mixtures together to create a marble effect.